 Even though boots are heavier than shoes in general, they provide ankle support making them suitable for use on trails where there is a chance of rolling your ankles.
 Boots also usually have a harder insole (the part of the sole that touches your leg) so it is a good idea to get gel insoles (you can get them at REI or even on Amazon).

 Adidas Ultraboost: I bought these running shoes for about $200 USD.
-I am not a person who would spend that much but I never regretted spending that much on these shoes.
-They are not the best but I love these shoes.
-If you know you will be using them regularly then you should get them.
+I am not a person who would spend that much on shoes but I never regretted spending that much on these shoes.
+They are the best pair of shoes I have owned and 5 years later they are still as good as new.

 Adidas Performance Men's Vigor tr:Been using these shoes for hiking for more than a year.
 These shoes are great for hiking on steep slopes because of the excellent soles and they cost about $70 USD.